kingsdigitallab/dh-rse-summer-school-2025/Day 2/README.md

 If you want to go further, there is a useful [table of commands](https://en.wikipedia.org/wiki/List_of_POSIX_commands) on Wikipedia, and [Daniel J. Barrett's](https://danieljbarrett.com/books/) _Linux Pocket Guide_ and _Efficient Linux at the Command Line_ are full of good information and not very Linux specific.

 ## Schedule

-**Note: Please leave break times where they are.
-Within the session times you can carve it up however you like.**

 - 09:00-09:10 Mini-talk: Society of Research Software Engineering (Mary Chester-Kadwell)
 - 09.10-10:30 Humanities RSE work at Cambridge (Estara Arrant and Mike Hawkins)